 Bristol-Myers Squibb, the company that owns Eliquis, still has patent protection.
 So, while other companies can submit applications for Eliquis, they can’t actually sell or make it yet.
-And they won’t be able to until Eliquis’ patent expires.
+There will not be a generic version of Eliquis until the patent expires.

 Currently, that patent isn’t set to expire until February 24, 2031, at the latest.

 And Bristol-Myers Squibb isn’t exactly encouraged to let it.

 For one, Bristol-Myers Squibb (along with partner Pfizer Inc) earns quite a bit from Eliquis.
 For instance, recent sales of the medication created a 24% increase in profit.
 In turn, they gained around $2.04 billion in the second quarter of 2019.

 This profit would be much smaller if they let other companies sell generic Eliquis.
 So to protect it, Bristol-Myers Squibb has filed multiple lawsuits against competing companies.
 These include ones like Mylan that have already started working on making generic Eliquis.